- provides phonics training at schools, targeted according to individual circumstances

 - advises headteachers and literacy co-ordinators about programmes, resources and

-how to organise the teaching of reading in their schools
+organising the teaching of reading in their schools

 - trains and advises teachers and those responsible for education abroad